psmode/essstat/README.md

 This design and implementation has a number of issues that should cause some concern which have been highlighted by security researchers ([@chrisdcmoore]( https://twitter.com/chrisdcmoore) in [Information disclosure vulnerability in TP-Link Easy Smart switches](https://www.chrisdcmoore.co.uk/post/tplink-easy-smart-switch-vulnerabilities/) and [@chmod7850](https://twitter.com/chmod750) in [Vulnerability disclosure TP-Link multiples CVEs](https://chmod750.wordpress.com/2017/04/23/vulnerability-disclosure-tp-link/)).
 While hacking into the ESCP would be easy enough, I really did not like the idea of literally broadcasting credentials across the network on a regular basis to grab statistics.

-The apprach that this project does use, the web-based client, is problematic as well.
+The approach that this project does use, the web-based client, is problematic as well.
 Using a TCP unicast connections is better, but SSL is not implemented by the switch.
 While it is possible to reconfigure the switch to use a different administrative username, there is only one username for accessing the switch.
 This precludes employing role-based access with a dedicated username for reading statistics only.
 The credential we use to grab the statistics could also be used to access the management interface allowing resetting of counters, reconfiguring the switch or even replacing the firmware.

 **Worse still are the vulnerabilities reported in [CVE-2017-17746](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-17746)**.
 As described in [https://seclists.org/fulldisclosure/2017/Dec/67](https://seclists.org/fulldisclosure/2017/Dec/67), once a user from a given source IP address authenticates to the web-based management interface of the switch, any other user from that same source IP address is treated as authenticated.
 This condition is created by the execution of the Python scripts in this project, where other users logged into or tunneling through the same host would then have unauthenticated access to the management interface of the switch.
 This problem can be mitigated by running the scripts from a dedicated management host.
 Use of a dedicated out-of-band management LAN could offer protection as well, but these switches are unlikely to be used in such an elaborately structured environment.